How to begin thinking about growing a garden

 - Make enough room for whatever you want to plant.
 Make sure you think outside of the box.
 You can always have plants in hanging baskets or construct vertical trellises for edible and non-edible plants.

 - What kind of construction do you need to protect your plants?
-Are you going to need to build boxes or fences to keep the plants in and the animals out?
+Do you need to build boxes or fences to keep the plants and animals out?